 - Last name: Joshua

 Both the form-data and x-www-form-urlencoded work the same way except that the URL will be encoded when x-www-form-urlencoded is used.
-Encoded means the data which is sent will be encoded with different characters so that if an attacker bypassed the request and get hold of the data they will not be able to recognize or understand it.
+Encoded implies that the sent data is transformed using various characters, ensuring that even if an attacker intercepts the request, the data remains unrecognizable and unintelligible.

 This part is mostly used when sending the body in the POST method.
 It can contain anything and whatever is in the text area gets sent with the request.
 The raw editor lets you set the formatting type along with the correct header that you should send with the raw body.